 If you are awaiting the results of an observation or evaluation;

-If you have identified all the documents and witnesses you intend to present at the hearing.
-The Hearing Officer may also ask you to explain more about why;
+If you have identified all the documents and witnesses you intend to present at the hearing;

-Why you are requesting a hearing and what you think the solution to the dispute should be.
-The Hearing officer will then; and
+Why you are requesting a hearing and what you think the solution to the dispute should be; and

-To confirm the dates, time and location for the hearing.
+To confirm the dates, time, and location for the hearing.

 Motions: Motions are requests addressed to the Hearing Officer.
 Motions ask the Hearing Officer to take some type of action on the appeal.
-A Motion must be made in writing, and sent to the Hearing Officer and to the other party at the same time.
+A Motion must be made in writing and sent to the Hearing Officer and to the other party at the same time.
 The other party has seven days to submit a response.
 The Hearing Officer will respond in writing soon afterwards.
-Some typical Motions are: requestsMotion/request to postpone or advance a hearing; requestsMotion/request to join another party or state agency;
+Some typical Motions are:

+Motion/request to postpone or advance a hearing;

+Motion/request to join another party or state agency;

 Motion to Compel Discovery;